Joseph Martin (general): Early life

 But this time on the frontier was after Martin had bought a large plot of land in Henry County with his earnings working for three years as an overseer for an uncle.
 Martin also gained 20,000 acres of land from Patrick Henry in a surveying contest at Powell Valley.
 Martin's youthful adventures on the frontier were grist for later stories... some of which were written by Martin's political foes and were slanted to paint a picture of him in an unkind light.
 One writer, a fan of Martin's political enemy, called him lazy and refused to describe him by his military ranking.
 General Joseph Martin may have been many things in his lifetime, but a quick study of his history and his accomplishments show that he was far from lazy.
 Eventually the soldiering, trapping and Indian fighting transformed the young Martin into a fearsome explorer.

 Among Martin's earliest excursions on the frontier was one made on behalf of family friend Dr. Thomas Walker.
 Martin's son, Revolutionary War officer Col. William Martin, describes the naming of the area and the river in a letter to historian Lyman Draper, "A treaty with the Cherokees was held at Fort Chiswell, Virginia on New River, then a frontier.
 On the return of the chiefs home, Dr.[Thomas] Walker, a gentleman of distinction, and my father, [General] Joseph Martin, accompanied them.
 The Indians being guides, they passed through the place now called Cumberland Gap, where they discovered a fine spring.
 They still had a little rum remaining, and they drank to the health of the Duke of Cumberland.
 This gave rise to the name of Cumberland Mountain and Cumberland River."

 In 1769, Martin journeyed to Powell's Valley to attempt a settlement, a full 100 mi ahead of any previous settlement.
-Martin and his party – which included his brother Brice and Mordecai Hord – had hoped to secure the 21000 acre granted to Dr. Walker and themselves.
+Martin and his party – which included his brother Brice and Mordecai Horde – had hoped to secure the 21000 acre granted to Dr. Walker and themselves.
 Martin's Creek in the region where Joseph Martin attempted his settlement is today named for him.
 (Martin's Station, as the settlement was known, became a well-known stopover for westward-bound settlers for many years.)
 The settlement ultimately failed, which some historians have blamed on the inability of the Loyal Company to defend its title to the tract.

 But in the foray to Powell's Valley, Martin had established his credentials as a hard-bitten explorer.
 Daniel Boone and his party of explorers were stunned in 1769 when, upon their arrival in Powell's Valley, they discovered that Martin and his 20-man party had beaten them there.
 It was beyond the farthest reaches that Boone and his long hunters had explored.
 Following Martin's feat, the Albemarle County native became a force to be reckoned with in exploration circles, even though Martin's settlement was soon broken up by the Cherokees, who pushed back against the westernmost settlement yet attempted.